-Two of the Middle East's most intriquing characters--Oman's Sultan Said and his rebellious daughter Princess Salme--come to life in this compelling narrative.
-The sultan ruled from the African island of Zanzibar, once the clove-producing capital of the world, where he and his sons, together with Arab merchants and African chieftains, escalated the East African slave trade to unprecedented levels, capturing and selling as many as one million Africans.
-Princess Salme wrote the first-known published biography of an Arab woman.
+Two of the Middle East's most intriquing characters—Oman's Sultan Said and his rebellious daughter Princess Salme—come to life in this compelling narrative.
+The sultan ruled from the island of Zanzibar, once the clove-producing capital of the world, where he and his sons, together with Arab merchants and African chieftains, escalated the East African slave trade to unprecedented levels.
+Princess Salme fled from her father's harem to marry a German businessman and write the first-known published biography of an Arab woman.

 Blending personal observation with in-depth research, Bird travels through the Kurdish regions of Iraq, Iran, Turkey, and Syria to illuminate the little-known history and vibrant culture of the largest ethnic group in the world without a state of its own.

 "Informative and altogether fascinating . . .
 No book could be more timely."

 —The Washington Post

 Ballantine Books, 2004; Random House Trade, 2005.
 Translated into German, Spanish, Hungarian, and Kurdish.